 You can still find good buys in Lisbon in areas that haven’t yet been fully re-gentrified, but the best deals today are renovation projects.

 This is increasingly true across the Algarve, as well, where renovation projects are the best buys.
 A property ready for rental today likely comes with a price tag that translates to a net rental yield of maybe 5% or maybe not even.
 While prices have risen, rental rates have not kept pace, meaning yields have fallen from the 8% to 10% net you could have expected two or three years ago if you bought right.

-The Portugal market requires more work today than it did when I bought, but I think it’s worth it.
+The Portugal market requires more work today than it did when Lief and I bought, but I think it’s worth it.
 The numbers of both tourists and foreign retirees choosing to spend time in this country are rising and will continue to do so.
-Some Portuguese aren’t happy, as the phenomenon is pricing the locals out of some markets.
+Some Portuguese aren’t happy about this reality, as it’s pricing the locals out of some markets.
 However, overall, this is a stable country with a strong economy.

 Portugal’s coast isn’t nearly as overbuilt as the coast of Spain and won’t be, thanks to serious restrictions on oceanfront development.
 No new construction is allowed within 500 meters of the coast.
 A friend owns a house within that zone and couldn’t even add a pool house for her already existing pool.
 Construction up to 2 kms from the coast comes with height restrictions, meaning no towns like Benidorm, Spain, with high-rises at or even near the beach.

 This means that existing beach properties will continually become more valuable.

 Note that it’s possible to get a local mortgage as a nonresident for the purchase of property in this country.

 Lief and I have been watching the real estate market in Montenegro develop since 2005, when we made an investment in Croatia.
 We made the trip across the border south of Dubrovnik to Kotor more for vacation than property scouting, but, as happens for us often, once there, we were inspired to look at property for sale.